carbonfx/netbeans-valaproject/README.md

 	* Syntax coloring;
 	* Tabs and code indents;
+	* Syntax error highlight.

 Also there is a project template based on CMake.
-Using template you can build and run Vala based project from the Netbeans IDE.
+Using this template you can build and run Vala based project from the Netbeans IDE.

+Project template is based on
 [CMake for Vala](http://westhoffswelt.de/blog/0043_build_vala_projects_with_cmake_macros.html)
-- thanks to Jakob Westhoff for this.

 Development
 -------------------------------------------------------------------------------

-The next great targets are:
+The next tasks are:
+	* Sample projects for application and library within a plugin;
-	* Code completion;
+	* Code completion and hints;
-	* Debugging.
+	* Improve project support (class view, hide generated files and folders);
+	* Debugging from the IDE.

 The plugin parser is based uppon ANTLR rules, see in antlr/Vala.g file.
 If you want to support or contribute into the project please feel free to contact us.